The Fancy Dress Party

 ‘That would be the jungle moth balls,’ the shopkeeper explained.
 ‘They have monster moths the size of rhubarb leaves in the Cameroon.’

-When Charlie got home he hurried up to his bedroom and quickly undressed down to his underpants.
+When Sam got home he hurried up to his bedroom and quickly undressed down to his underpants.
 Then, picking up the chimpanzee-suit, he examined the thick fur, looking for the way in.
-It was hard to find, but eventually he discovered an invisible zip down the back.
+It was hard to find, but eventually he discovered an almost invisible zip down the back.
 Carefully, he then pulled on the suit, stuffing his feet into the hairy chimpanzee legs and his hands into the arms until his fingers reached the paws.
-Lastly he slipped the chimpanzee’s head over his own.
+Lastly, he slipped the chimpanzee’s head over his own.
 It was a perfect fit.

 ‘Made to measure,’ he tried to say to himself, but all he heard was ‘Mkkt… tt…svy.‘